 If the baby bird has feathers

-Fledglings have all or most of their feathers and leave the nest just before they can fly, so it's normal to see them on the ground.
+Fledglings nearly have all their feathers and leave the nest just before they can fly, so it's normal to see them on the ground.
 Keep your pets away from them, leave the fledgling alone and monitor it, as the parents are usually nearby and feeding the bird.

 Even if you have already confined a healthy fledgling, you may still be able to return them to their parents.
 If they're in immediate danger, place them in a sheltered spot a short distance away.

 Not all bird species nest in trees or remain in the nest until they're a fledgling.
 Follow the links below to find out more about specific species of birds and how they nest.

 How to protect a baby bird from danger